 - LGN attorney Brian Clark won permanent resident status for a 10-year old girl from Liberia.
 The girl qualified for a unique status available to immigrant children whose parents are unable to care for them.

-- After eight years of working with a family from Nepal that feared persecution on account of their Tibetan nationality, LGN partner Anna Horning Nygren, with the assistance of LGN paralegal Heather Potteiger and administrative assistant Cheryl Evans, obtained citizenship in 2016 for a family of four.
-Ms. Horning Nygren and her team first obtained asylum for the entire family, then helped the family obtain permanent residency status and, ultimately, citizenship.
+- After eight years of working with a family from Nepal that feared persecution on account of their Tibetan nationality, LGN attorneys, with the assistance of LGN paralegal Heather Potteiger and administrative assistant Cheryl Evans, obtained citizenship in 2016 for a family of four.
+The LGN team first obtained asylum for the entire family, then helped the family obtain permanent residency status and, ultimately, citizenship.

 - LGN attorneys have represented numerous individuals and families from other countries, including China, Rwanda, Eritrea, Turkey and Tibet, who have sought asylum in the United States on religious or political grounds.

 LGN attorneys succeeded in obtaining survivor benefits from the U.S. Department of Veterans Affairs (“VA”) for a pro bono client.
-The case was complicated by a mistake on the veteran’s death certificate that resulted in denial of survivor benefits for the veteran’s spouse.
+A mistake on the veteran’s death certificate resulted in denial of survivor benefits for the veteran’s spouse.
 As a result, LGN filed litigation in the state where the veteran died to correct the mistake on the death certificate and subsequently assisted the widower in obtaining approval of his application by the VA.
-LGN invested over 70 hours of time to achieve this victory for the client.
 The case was initially referred to LGN by the Minnesota Federal Bar Association’s Pro Se Project.